CeliChi/dsba-platform/README.txt

 - python CLI.py predict
 - python CLI.py visualize

-If you have any other questions about the project, please let me know via zhongke.sun@student-cs.fr
+Please feel free to email us if you have any other questions about the project.